kk7nc/Text_Classification/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The original version of SVM was introduced by Vapnik and  Chervonenkis in 1963.
 The early 1990s, nonlinear version was addressed by BE.
 Boser et al..
-Original version of SVM was designed for binary classification problem, but Many researchers work on multi-class problem using this authoritative technique.
+Original version of SVM was designed for binary classification problem, but Many researchers have worked on multi-class problem using this authoritative technique.

 The advantages of support vector machines are based on scikit-learn page: